Anti-psychiatry: Political abuse of psychiatry

 Psychiatrists around the world have been involved in the suppression of individual rights by states in which the definitions of mental disease have been expanded to include political disobedience.
 Nowadays, in many countries, political prisoners are sometimes confined and abused in mental institutions.
 Psychiatry possesses a built-in capacity for abuse which is greater than in other areas of medicine.
-The diagnosis of mental disease can serve as proxy for the designation of social dissidents, allowing the state to hold persons against their will and to insist upon therapies that work in favour of ideological conformity and in the broader interests of society.
+The diagnosis of mental disease can serve as proxy for the designation of social dissidents, allowing the state to hold persons against their will and to insist upon therapies that work in favor of ideological conformity and in the broader interests of society.
 In a monolithic state, psychiatry can be used to bypass standard legal procedures for establishing guilt or innocence and allow political incarceration without the ordinary odium attaching to such political trials.

 Under the Nazi regime in the 1940s, the "duty to care" was violated on an enormous scale.
 In Germany alone 300,000 individuals that had been deemed mentally ill, work-shy or feeble-minded were sterilized.
 An additional 200,000 were euthanized.
 These practices continued in territories occupied by the Nazis further afield (mainly in eastern Europe), affecting thousands more.
 From the 1960s up to 1986, political abuse of psychiatry was reported to be systematic in the Soviet Union, and to surface on occasion in other Eastern European countries such as Romania, Hungary, Czechoslovakia, and Yugoslavia, as well as in Western European countries, such as Italy.
 An example of the use of psychiatry in the political field is the "case Sabattini", described by Giorgio Antonucci in his book Il pregiudizio psichiatrico.
 A "mental health genocide" reminiscent of the Nazi aberrations has been located in the history of South African oppression during the apartheid era.
 A continued misappropriation of the discipline was later attributed to the People's Republic of China.